FelixOnline/v2/content/articles/2016-3-30-earnestly-unpredictable-and-stylistically-important.md

  - jc7413
 highlights:
  - comment

-# Homepage control params
-headline: true
-featured: true
-image: "http://felixonline.co.uk/img/upload/201603300152-jc7413-PR8A1630 CURIEVICI AS JOHN WORTHING, NELSON AS ALGERNON MONCRIEFF, EWING AS LADY BRACKNELL, BOYLE AS CECILY CARDEW, MARSHALL AS GWENDOLEN FAIRFAX © ROH.
-S CUMMISKEY.jpg"
-image_caption: "Am I right to suppose that there is to be no christening today?"
 ---

 Flying cakes, crashing plates, a cacophonous score and a healthy dose of Wilde witticisms – Gerald Barry's operatic adaptation of _The Importance of Being Earnest_ has it all.
 Being an enormous fan of Wilde, this production brought the Wilde-ness of one of the most recognisably "Wildean" plays to levels I never thought possible.